 By Rashawn Davis and Carla Sinclair, CSG Justice Center staff

 Kevin Burke is a District Court Judge in Hennepin County, Minnesota.
 There, he was elected to four terms as Chief Judge and three terms as Assistant Chief Judge.
-From 1991-1996, he served as the Chair of the Conference of Chief Judges.
+From 1991-1996, he served as the Chair of the Conference of Chief Justices.
 Judge Burke teaches trial practice at the University of Minnesota Law School and criminal procedure at the University of St. Thomas Law School.

 In Minnesota District Court Judge Kevin Burke’s mind, “a society that wants to grow needs to realize that people will make mistakes, and that many of those people deserve a second chance.”